 “Never was very good at reckoning the dead myself.”

-“All you have to do is drive the boat Captain Shakes.”
+“All you have to do is drive the boat, Captain Shakes.”

-“…Down beyond a depth I never intended to take it.”
+“. . .
+Down beyond a depth I never intended to take it.”

-Hemi pounded on one of the roughly-welded thwarts.
+Hemi pounded on one of the roughly welded thwarts.
 “It is a good boat.
 I think it is capable of more than you give it credit for.”

-“I’d have more faith in that statement if it came at a time when you were not trying to convince me to do something incredibly suicidally stupid with the Gnat.”
+“I’d have more faith in that statement if it came at a time when you were not trying to convince me to do something incredibly, suicidally stupid with the Gnat.”

 Hemi grinned and patted Shakes on the shoulder.
 He picked up the sonar headset and put one earpiece over his ear.
 After a second of listening, he gave Shakes a new course.
 “Come left to 330.
 That will put us on an intercept with the Grackle again.”
 Hemi started his stopwatch.

 It was natural that any person piloting the Gnat could not help but look out the small viewport set into the sail at eye level.
-After aligning the bow of the boat to 330, and pushing the throttle control all the way forward, Shakes’ eyes peered out into the murky water, and scanned upwards.
+After aligning the bow of the boat to 330, and pushing the throttle control all the way forward, Shakes’s eyes peered out into the murky water, and scanned upwards.
 There was nothing to see, but Shakes could never resist the temptation to try.

-“10 minutes,” said Hemi, speaking softly since he was less than a meter from Shakes’ head.
+“Ten minutes,” said Hemi, speaking softly, since he was less than a meter from Shakes’ head.
 “We need to start descending now.”

-“Just curious Hemi, how deep do you think it is here?”
+“Just curious, Hemi, how deep do you think it is here?”

-“More than 1000 meters.
+“More than a thousand meters.
 All we are asking the Gnat to do is swim a bit deeper in the very top layer of all that water.
 No big deal.”

 Shakes patted the cold rusting steel of the hull closest to his head.
 “Boat, you’re the only thing that can keep us from being sucked into that hole under us.
 It wants us, I can feel it—but you’re a good little boat, even Hemi says so.
 You’re just the tool to keep us above that pit.”
 With this clandestine blessing, he pushed the yoke forward and the Gnat’s little dive planes responded by angling downward.